 Bit # Access Description 15:8 W XGSWTM[7:0], Read always returns zero.
 XGSWTM, XGSWT Mask - The XGSWT bits can only be changed when the XGSWTM bit is set in the same register access.

-'0' No change allowed to XGSWT control bit.
-'1' Change allowed to XGSWT control bit.
-Always reads as '0'.
-7:0 RW XGSWT[7:0], XG Software Trigger - The XGSWT bit can only be changed when the XGSWTM bit is set in the same register access.
-'0' The Xgate module is disabled.
-The currently active interrupt request will be completed and then no new interrupt processing requests will be accepted.
-'1' The Xgate module is enabled to start processing channel
+Bit # Access Description '0' No change allowed to XGSWT control bit.'1' Change allowed to XGSWT control bit.Always reads as '0'.
+7:0 RW XGSWT[7:0], XG Software Trigger - XGSWT bits can only be changed when the corresponding XGSWTM bit is set in the same register access.
+'0' The task associated with the XGSWT is disabled.
+'1' The task associated with the XGSWT is disabled.
+'1' The task associated with the XGSWT bit is queued to start processing when it becomes the highest priority Xgate interrupt input.